starship/starship/docs/zh-TW/config/README.md

 ## Swift

-By default the `swift` module shows the currently installed version of Swift. 這個模組在下列其中一個條件達成時顯示：
+By default the `swift` module shows the currently installed version of Swift.
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `Package.swift` file
 - The current directory contains a file with the `.swift` extension